Fall build slots are filling fast. Redleg books 8-10 weeks out. Reserve yours before summer.

 🧪 Pressure Curves and Case Fill

 Another overlooked element is case fill percentage.
-Smokeless powder burns best when the case is filled to 90–100% of its capacity.
+Many rifle loads perform best with high case fill (often 85–100%), which promotes consistent ignition and stable pressure curves.
+However, safe loads exist across a wide range of case fill percentages depending on powder type.
 Too little powder can cause erratic ignition, while compressing a powder too much can dangerously spike pressure.

 Tip: Slower powders are often more "case-filling," making them ideal for magnum cartridges or heavy bullets.